-The example given below will clarify the matter for you by exploring all three expressions in our title, above.
+The examples below will help explain the matter by exploring all three expressions in the title above.

-These expressions can cause confusion when it comes to addressing nonconformances/noncompliances with ISO Management System Standards.
-Some are unaware of their existence, thinking that corrective action is the only option.
+These expressions need clarification regarding addressing nonconformances/noncompliances with ISO Management System Standards.
+Some are unaware of their existence, thinking corrective action is the only option.
 Others have Management System documents that frequently mention CAPAs even though Preventive Action is no longer a formal part of their system.
 Well, there are differences between these expressions.

-It is unfortunate that ISO Standards don't give more prominence to Corrections.
+Unfortunately, ISO Standards don't give more prominence to Corrections.
 Popular tools like 8-D highlight Corrections, which are so often essential to retaining a Customer.
-In this post, we'll help you differentiate the three and teach you how you can take useful advantage of them.
+This post will help you differentiate the three and teach you how to use them.

 Table of Contents